andrewfillary/movie-app_project/README.md

 ## Overview

 ### What does it do?
-They're here is a movie review, subscription, statistic database app.
-Users can browse movie reviews, statistics and subscribe to a monthly magazine that is available to download in PDF form upon successful registration.
+They're here is a movie database app.
+Users can browse movie reviews, statistics and subscribe to the magazine that is available to download in PDF format when succesfully logged in.

 ### How it works...
-Created using Python's Django framework, the popular MVC structure seperates logic and design, and provides url routing, making code easily accessible and tidy.
-The source code and SQL database are deployed to Heroku, users with adminstrative privelages may add/edit objects (i.e. magazines, movies) for different models from django's built in admin panel.
+Created using Python's Django framework, the MVC structure seperates logic and design, and provides url routing, making code easily accessible and tidy.
+The source code and SQL database are deployed to Heroku, users with adminstrative privelages may add/edit objects (i.e. magazines, movies) from django's built in admin panel.

 ## Technologies
 - **Django** - Python based MVC framework.
 - **Heroku** - Code and database deployment solution.

+## Heroku (third party packages)
 - **DJ Database URL** - Third party package for Heroku database configuration.
 - **Whitenoise** - Static file routing.